-olombia's economic freedom score is 59.2, making its economy the 84th freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 3.9 points from last year, and Colombia is ranked 19th out of 32 countries in the Americas region.
+olombia's economic freedom score is 59.8, making its economy the 89th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 0.6 point from last year, and Colombia is ranked 19th out of 32 countries in the Americas region.
 The country's economic freedom score is higher than the world and regional averages.
-Colombia's economy is considered "mostly unfree" according to the 2024 Index.
+Colombia's economy is considered "mostly unfree" according to the 2025 Index.

 Colombia's economy has shown moderate resilience in the face of a challenging economic environment, but increasingly statist policies have created uncertainty and undermined the foundations of economic freedom.
 The judicial system remains vulnerable to political interference, and corruption further undermines the country's economic freedom.
-The regulatory framework has become more efficient, and business procedures have been streamlined.
-The non-salary cost of employing a worker remains somewhat burdensome, and informal labor market activity is rampant.
-The most recent available inflation rate is 10.2 percent.
+The overall regulatory framework has become more efficient, and business procedures have been streamlined.
+The non-salary cost of employing a worker remains somewhat burdensome, and informal labor market activity is widespread.